What Is Triple Arthrodesis?

 to stabilize the reconstruction and promote healthy fusion.

 The rate of healing is variable and is influenced by many factors.
-In general, the foot is kept elevated with no weight on it for the first two weeks to minimize swelling and allow for healing of the skin.
+In general, the foot is placed into a splint and kept elevated with no weight on it for the first two weeks to minimize swelling and allow for healing of the skin.
 Stitches may be removed 2-3 weeks after surgery.

 Different weight-bearing protocols may be used.
 After signs of healing are noted, progressive weight bearing is allowed until full weight bearing is reached.
 This typically takes three months.
-A removable boot may be used rather than a cast.
+During this process, the foot may be placed into a cast.
+Sometimes, a removable boot may be used rather than a cast.

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Most patients are satisfied with their outcome once they achieve successful fusion.
 In fact, most feel that the loss of motion is a very acceptable trade-off for pain reduction.
 In the first two to three weeks, the most likely complication is wound breakdown